-From the above, it is clear that the key element of the assessment of the energy production of a proposed wind farm site is the prediction of the long-term wind regime at the site mast or masts.
-The deliverable from the analyses described in this section is a long-term wind speed distribution, together with the ‘Wind Rose’.
-Other meteorological inputs to the energy production analysis are the long-term site air density and site turbulence intensity – a measurement of the ‘gustiness’ of the wind - which, while important, are of secondary influence to the energy production of the wind farm, and therefore their derivation is not considered in detail here.
-It should be noted that the turbulence intensity is very important in determining the loading on a wind turbine, and hence its life expectancy.
+From the above, it is clear that the key element of the assessment of the energy production of a proposed wind farm site is the prediction of the long-term wind regime at the site.
+The outcome of the analyses described in this section is a long-term wind speed distribution, together with the wind rose’ Other meteorological inputs to the energy production analysis are the long-term site air density and site turbulence intensity, a measurement of the ‘gustiness’ of the wind.
+These, while still important, are of secondary influence to the energy production of the wind farm, and therefore their derivation is not considered in detail here.
+It should be noted, however, that the turbulence intensity is very important in determining the loading on a wind turbine, and hence its life expectancy.

 When assessing the feasibility of a potential wind farm site or where, for strategic purposes, an indication of the variation of wind speed over an area is required, it is unlikely that any wind data from a relatively tall meteorological mast will be available.
-If there is no on-site data available, the Wind Atlas Method is commonly used.
-This method uses modelling techniques to ‘translate the long-term reference station data to the site.
+If there is no on-site data available, the 'wind atlas method' (Troen and Petersen, 1989) is commonly used.
+This method uses modelling techniques to translate the long-term reference station data to the site.
 This method can be quite accurate in many cases, but should not replace on-site measurements for more formal wind farm energy assessment.
-It is also possible to make predictions of the wind speed at a site using a numerical Wind Atlas Methodology, based on a data source such as the ‘reanalysis’ Numerical Weather Model data sets.
+It is also possible to make predictions of the wind speed at a site using a numerical wind atlas methodology, based on a data source such as the ‘reanalysis’ numerical weather model data sets.
 Again, such analyses are generally used to assess the feasibility of a site or sites for development.

-There are essentially two methods that can be used for the prediction of the long-term wind resource at a site where on-site measurements are available.
-These are summarised below:
+There are essentially two methods that can be used for the prediction of the long-term wind resource at a site where on-site measurements are available:

-- Method 1: Correlate on-site wind data with wind data recorded at a long-term reference station.
+- Method 1: Correlate on-site wind data with wind data recorded at a long-term reference station; and

 - Method 2: Use only on-site wind data.